gruntwork-io/docs/_docs-sources/foundations/landing-zone/prerequisites.md

   This account will become the root of your multi-account setup after enabling Control Tower.
   :::

 1. Three(3) new unique email addresses for your logs, shared, and security (audit) accounts.
-These email addresses cannot be already associated with an AWS root login.
+It's important to note that these email addresses cannot be already associated with an AWS root login.

 1. A KMS Key for encrypting Control Tower Resources with a suitable permissions policy (See Guide Below)